ministryofjustice/analytics-platform-control-panel/doc/environment.md

 ## environment variables

-The variables defined blow are the minimum ones which are required to be provided.
+The variables defined below are the minimum ones which are required to be provided.
 As being mentioned from previous sections, you can overwrite any variable in settings.yaml, some of them in django settings.